Rejpal/react-app-example/README.md

 ## Ordered Todo list
 1) DONE - create visualization of kids
 2) DONE - collapsing kid tables
-3) add standardjs
+3) OPTIONAL - add standardjs
-4) make jest and enzyme running
+4) DONE - make jest and enzyme running
 5) add posibility to delete row
-6) add posibility to edit cells
-7) create store
+6) create store

 ### Struggles notices
 - Understanding the data structure and what exactly should I make took me few days.
 First to data models went out of the window because the would not match the dinamic possibilies of given data.
 - Using MST will be problematic because of dynamic data.
 Should still be possible, but will be challenging as I have never used it on dynamic data before.
 - Typescript makes development slower but the code is more reliable.
 Transfer from flow is smoother than I have expected.
-- I am struggling with Jest and Enzyme snapshot testing so there are no tests yet.
-I will add them once I will figure out why the test runner is not able to parse the tsx code in test files.
+- I was struggling with Jest and Enzyme snapshot testing.
+It was caused by create-react-app missinitialization when I was creating the repository.